eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/discussion-topics/a-privacy-risks-and-mitigations.md

-To the maximum extent feasible given operational constraints, the Attestation Provider should not be able to learn anything about the User’s use of an attestation based upon interactions between Relying Parties and the Attestation Provider related to attestation revocation checking.
+To the maximum extent feasible given operational constraints, the Attestation Provider should not be able to learn anything about the User's use of an attestation based upon interactions between Relying Parties and the Attestation Provider related to attestation revocation checking.